jremington/Feather-LoRa-Networks/RHMesh/FeatherMesh/Readme.md

 **Example node info report** `3 1(1,-48) 2(2,-42) 4(4,-47)`

 **Interpretation:** Node 3 communicates directly with nodes 1, 2 and 4, with stated last rssi values.
-No hops
+No hops.

 With hops, it might look like this: `3 1(2,-48) 2(2,-46) 4(2,-47)` (all routes from 3 start at node 2).